-We have already explained how to understand the Fractional Odds system used by UK bookmakers such as Sun Bets, as well as the popular Decimal Odds system.
+We have already explained how to understand the Fractional Odds system used by UK bookmakers, as well as the popular Decimal Odds system.
 For completeness, we thought we would also explain the ins and outs of Moneyline Odds.
 This system is popular in the USA, and as such we will use dollars in the examples below (but of course the same principles apply whatever the currency).
 To understand Moneyline Odds, first look at if the odds are positive or negative.
 Then, look at the odds.
 Moneyline Odds are expressed per $100 staked (although of course, you should be able to bet any amount, subject to minimums or maximums).

 - POSITIVE Moneyline Odds show how much profit you will get if your bet wins, for every $100 staked (if you win you will get back your original stake too).